omicscodeathon/reproteomics/README.md

 ![Filtering results](https://github.com/omicscodeathon/reproteomics/blob/main/figures/reproproteo_filter_April2025.png)

+### How to reproduce this study

+**Steps:**

+1. Fetch the bio.tools metadata using keyword/s of interest using fetch_biotools.py (V1 or V2).
+If using multiple terms, separate each term by a comma e.g. protein,peptide,PPI etc. The Python script saves the file in json format.

+2. Convert the json file to a tsv file using json2tsv.py (V1 or V2)

+3. Filter the tsv file using filter_biotools.R (V1 or V2).
+You can adjust any of the filtering steps for your specific use.

+4. Manually go through your tools and score each one using the criteria (reproteomics/output /scoring_criteria.pdf).
+Use the exact descriptions given in the table to ensure that there are no issue with the scoring.

+5. Score the filtered tool table using scoring_tools.R.
+These scores are based on the ten criteria associated with reproducibility.

+### Differences between version 1 vs. version 2 of scripts

+1. fetch_biotools.py: V1 does not extract citation information.
+V2 extracts citation information based on publications listed in bio.tools.

+2. json2tsv.py: V1 does not include citation information.
+V2 does include citation information.

+3. filter_biotools.py: V1 does not filter the citations whereas V2 does.

 ### **Team members:**

 Coetzer, K.C(1), Aidoo, A.S(2), Adomako N.A(1,4), Ajiboye, I.O(5,6), Nortey H.(3), Okello, O.I(7), and Awe, O.I(8)